NicoM1/IceEntity/README.md

     	//#
     	var owner:Entity;
 				/*
-				This is the only non-standard Haxe syntax used in scripts.
+				This is a special syntax used in scripts.
 				It allows you to create variables that are not compiled when the script is parsed.
 				Why?
 				This way, if you have used a request tag, or wish to have completion for the scripts owner,